 Yes - you always feel a lot better after a good wash.

-Lastly the choice of base layers is also key to not stinking too much, and wool (I use Montane Primo underwear) is really the only way to go for long trips (especially briefs!).
-You can wash these base layers easily in a pan of hot water with some soap as well if need be (I once went on long trip with someone who had the shits all the time, but only had one set of underwear so washing was the only option!).
+Lastly, the choice of base layers is also key to not stinking too much, and wool (I use Montane Primo underwear) is really the only way to go for long trips (especially briefs!).
+You can wash these base layers easily in a pan of hot water with some soap as well if need be (I once went on a long trip with someone who had the shits all the time, but only had one set of underwear so washing was the only option!).
 If all else fails you can do what Nassen did and wear your underwear for 50% of the trip, then turn it inside out for the second half : )